Tax Refund Loans: Details and How To Get One

 What Is a Tax Refund Loan?

-Tax refund anticipation loans are short-term loans that you repay with your tax refund.
+Tax refund anticipation loans (RALs) are short-term loans that you repay with your tax refund.
 The loans are offered by companies providing tax preparation services and are usually available from December to February each year during the tax season.

 With a RAL, you'll get a portion of the refund you expect as a loan, depending on the lender.
 The amount you borrow will then be deducted from your tax refund when it's issued.
 These loans are usually dispersed quickly into a bank account or on a prepaid card.